Meet the Governors

 • Processes for regular self-evaluation, review and improvement including; skills audits, training and development plans, and independent external reviews as necessary.

-Angela Jones - Chair of Governors
+Stuart Warren - Chair of Governors

 I absolutely love being part of Springwood Federation, as the children are so enthusiastic and full of energy for learning.
 Both schools have a fantastic atmosphere, spirit, drive and direction and, thus I am honoured to be associated with such a hard working team of teachers and support staff.

 My name is Chris Hosking and I have been a co-opted Governor at Springwood for just over 18 months but as I also have two daughters at the Junior School, I am keen as a parent to be able to help the school perform well.